 The granting of financial assistance is a complex issue, both politically and legally.
 Great uncertainty existed as to whether the granting of assistance would actually be in compliance with the "no bail-out" clause laid down in article 125 of the treaty.
 On one hand, the granting of aid would actually run completely counter to the objective to establish market discipline.
 On the other, proponents of assistance focus rather on the wording of the provision of article 125, which states that the text of the provision only prohibits the Union and the Member States from being liable for or from assuming the financial commitments of another Member States.
-In other words, the "no bail-out" clause would only be violated if the Union or the Member States (example: a relationship giving of a guarantee on the debts of another Member States).
+In other words, the "no bail-out" clause would only be violated if the Union or the Member States, would stand in a contractual relationship with the creditors of another Member States (example: a relationship giving of a guarantee on the debts of another Member States).
 However it seems that the EU does not have the option not to help out Member States: as a result of the internal market, the member states are simply too intertwined.
 When we look at these measures, we can distinguish between the emergency measures taken to combat the crisis on one hand and the more structural solutions proposed to overcome this crisis on the other.